kiwi0fruit/knitty/docs/knitty.md

 ### knitty CLI

 ```
-Usage: knitty [OPTIONS] [INPUT_FILE]
+Usage: knitty [OPTIONS] FILTER_TO [INPUT_FILE]

   Knitty is a Pandoc AST filter with options.
 It reads from stdin and writes
   to stdout.
-It accepts all possible pandoc options and two knitty-only
+It accepts all possible pandoc options but the first arg should
-  options.
+  be FILTER_TO that is a stripped output format passed py Pandoc to it's
+  filters.
 INPUT_FILE is optional but it helps to auto-name Knitty data
-  folder in some cases.
+  folder if --output is absent.

 Options:
   -f, -r, --from, --read TEXT  Pandoc reader option.
 Specify input format.
+                               Affects Knitty parsing.
   -o, --output TEXT            Pandoc writer option.
-Optional but it helps to
+It ONLY helps to auto-
-                               auto-name Knitty data folder in some cases.
+                               name Knitty data folder.
   -w, -t, --write, --to TEXT   Pandoc writer option.
-Optional but it helps to
-                               auto-name Knitty data folder in some cases.
-                               Also the `-t` and `-o` options -> extension ->
-                               passed to Stitch that uses it in: `if self.to
-                               in ('latex', 'pdf', 'beamer')`.
+Does nothing.
   --standalone                 Pandoc writer option.
 Produce a standalone
                                document instead of fragment.
-The option is
+Affects Knitty
-                               added to `pandoc_extra_args` given to Stitch.
+                               behaviour and also is added to
+                               `pandoc_extra_args`.
   --self-contained             Pandoc writer option.
 Store resources like
                                images inside document instead of external
                                files.
+Affects Knitty behaviour and also is
-The option is added to
+                               added to `pandoc_extra_args`.
-                               `pandoc_extra_args` given to Stitch.
-  --dir-name TEXT              Manually name Knitty data folder (instead of
-                               default auto-naming).
-  --to-ipynb                   Additionally run Pandoc filter that prepares
-                               code blocks for md to ipynb conversion via
-                               Notedown.
-Code blocks for cells should have
-                               `input=True` key word attribute.
-Default value
-                               can be set in metadata section like `input:
-                               True`.
-Intended to be later used with
-                               `post-knitty --to-ipynb`.
-Another match value for
-                               knotedown can be set in metadata section like
-                               `codecell-match-class: in`.
   --help                       Show this message and exit.
 ```